OCSYT/SlimeTora/README.md

 # SlimeTora
-A program made to connect HaritoraX Wireless trackers to the [SlimeVR server](https://docs.slimevr.dev/server/index.html), supporting Bluetooth and the GX(6/2) communication dongles*
+A program that connects the HaritoraX Wireless trackers to the [SlimeVR server](https://docs.slimevr.dev/server/index.html), supporting Bluetooth and the GX(6/2) communication dongles*

 \* **currently being worked on**

 # How to use